-PRODUCT INVENTORY
+PRODUCT INVENTORY (IF REQUIRED)

-The primary objective of the product inventory is to identify potential air sampling interference by characterizing the occurrence and use of chemicals and products throughout the building, keeping in mind the goal of the investigation and site-specific contaminants of concern.
+If required, the primary objective of the product inventory is to identify potential air sampling interference by characterizing the occurrence and use of chemicals and products throughout the building, keeping in mind the goal of the investigation and site-specific contaminants of concern.
 For example, it is not necessary to provide detailed information for each individual container of like items.
-However, it is necessary to indicate that "20 bottles of perfume" or "12 cans of latex paint" were present with containers in good condition.
+However, it is necessary to indicate that "20 bottles of perfume" or

+"12 cans of latex paint" were present with containers in good condition.
 This information is used to help formulate an indoor environment profile.